LarisseLima/LarisseLima/README.md

 - In love with JavaScript 💛

--  **Languages 💻 :** Html, CSS, Bootstrap, JavaScript, JQuery, Node, Angular, React, Java, Flutter and looking for learning much more!
+-  **Languages 💻 :** Html, CSS, Bootstrap, JavaScript, Node, Angular, React, Java, Flutter and looking for learning much more!